Skip to yearly menu bar Skip to main content

 Abstract

-Unsupervised Environment Design (UED) formalizes the problem of adaptive curricula in underspecified environments through interactive training between a teacher agent and a student agent.
-The teacher generates new training environments with high learning potential and curates an adaptive curriculum, ultimately enhancing the student's ability to handle unseen scenarios.
-Existing UED methods primarily rely on regret, a metric that measures the difference between the agent's optimal and actual performance, to shape the training curriculum.
-Regret-driven methods generate curricula that progressively increase environment complexity for the student but overlook environment novelty — a critical element for enhancing an agent's generalization ability.
-Directly quantifying environment novelty is especially challenging due to the underspecified nature of environment parameters in UED, which entails there is a one to many mapping between an instantiation of environment parameters and the actual environments corresponding to that set of parameter values.
-Due to this, existing approaches to measuring novelty based on environment parameters face significant hurdles.
-To address these challenges, this paper introduces the GMM-based Evaluation of Novelty In Environments (GENIE) framework.
-GENIE offers a scalable, domain-agnostic, and agent (student) policy-aware approach to quantifying environment novelty by using Gaussian Mixture Models.
-By augmenting regret-based UED algorithms with novelty-based objectives, …
+Unsupervised Environment Design (UED) formalizes the problem of autocurricula through interactive training between a teacher agent and a student agent.
+The teacher generates new training environments with high learning potential, curating an adaptive curriculum that strengthens the student's ability to handle unseen scenarios.
+Existing UED methods mainly rely on regret, a metric that measures the difference between the agent's optimal and actual performance, to guide curriculum design.
+Regret-driven methods generate curricula that progressively increase environment complexity for the student but overlook environment novelty — a critical element for enhancing an agent's generalizability.
+Measuring environment novelty is especially challenging due to the underspecified nature of environment parameters in UED, and existing approaches face significant limitations.
+To address this, this paper introduces the Coverage-based Evaluation of Novelty In Environment (CENIE) framework.
+CENIE proposes a scalable, domain-agnostic, and curriculum-aware approach to quantifying environment novelty by leveraging the student's state-action space coverage from previous curriculum experiences.
+We then propose an implementation of CENIE that models this coverage and measures environment novelty using Gaussian Mixture Models.
+By integrating both regret and novelty as complementary objectives for curriculum design, CENIE facilitates effective exploration across the state-action space while progressively increasing curriculum complexity.
+Empirical evaluations demonstrate …

 Oral